Kariss83/fluffy-garbanzo/README.md

 You are MacGyver and have to find a way to escape the maze.
 The problem is that a guardian is at the end of it and you don't have sufficient power to kill him by hand.
 Therefore you have to first pick up all items you find on the maze (seringe, plactic tube and ether) in order to put him to sleep.
 This way you'll be able to escape.

 ## How to run
+This game have been developped to be used with python 3.7, if you run into trouble while trying to run this game make sure that you are running the right version of python.

 ### Getting the repo
 First you have to install git by visiting [their website](https://git-scm.com/)